hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 or buy new weapons from traders.
 All this is explained in the Income and Trading sections, later.

-#### Warband rating

-Each warband has a warband rating – the higher the rating the better the warband.
-The warband rating is simply the number of warriors in it multiplied by 5, plus their accumulated experience.
-Large creatures such as Rat Ogres are worth 20 points plus the number of Experience points they have accumulated.
-The warband’s rating changes after each game, because surviving warriors will gain extra experience, warriors may have been killed, new ones added, etc. Hopefully your warband rating will go up, signifying your increase in power!

 #### Post battle sequence